20 Marketing Tips to Prepare Your Business for Holiday Shopping in 2023

 - Check website performance: Most eCommerce sites see a higher volume of traffic during the holiday season—double-check your website infrastructure, if Southcoast Marketing Group is your web hosting provider we can support the expected increase so your customers don’t experience slowdowns or interruptions.

-- Make sure your site is mobile-friendly: Mobile devices accounted for 39% of eCommerce revenue for the 2021 holiday shopping season, and eMarketer predicts mobile commerce will increase 18.8% to $97.15 billion during the 2021 holiday season.
-Verify that your website is providing a great experience for mobile users, with a mobile optimized layout and navigation, easily clickable buttons, and a mobile-friendly checkout process.
+- Make sure your site is mobile-friendly: Mobile devices accounted for 39% of eCommerce revenue for the 2022 holiday shopping season, and eMarketer predicts mobile commerce will increase by 18.8% to $97.15 billion during the 2023 holiday season.
+Verify that your website is providing a great experience for mobile users, with a mobile-optimized layout and navigation, easily clickable buttons, and a mobile-friendly checkout process.

 - Check your inventory: With pandemic-related supply chain issues facing many retail sectors, it’s more important than ever to confirm you have enough stock for the major shopping holidays (see below), as well as for any specific sales you’re running.
 If your product supply is in question, be ready with replacement ideas and have a customer service plan in place to deal with any disappointed customers.